raspberrypilearning/cricket/en/step_2.md

 --- task ---

-As the bowl moves to the stump, it is moving further away so should look smaller as it does so.
+The ball should look smaller as it moves towards the stump.

 ```blocks3
 when I receive [New Ball v]